devleague/final-project-guidelines/README.md

   - shaka brah.

 ## Misc.
 More often than not there is data out there without an API for it.
-For example, there might not be an API available to retreive data about the [migration of coconuts](https://www.youtube.com/watch?v=H4_9kDO3q0w) but instead the data exists as an excel spreadsheet somewhere on the web.
+For example, there might not be an API available to retreive data about the [migration of coconuts](https://www.youtube.com/watch?v=H4_9kDO3q0w) but instead, the data exists as an excel spreadsheet somewhere on the web.

-Now you can build something to consume excel spreadsheets which will then populate a database, you will then serve that data through an API you build.
+Now you can build something to consume excel spreadsheets which will then populate a database.
+You will then serve that data through a self built API.

-Wow, you just built a tool for other developers to use while also creeating the project you wanted!
+Wow, you just built a tool for other developers to use while also creating the project you wanted!
 DOUBLE WHAMMY :sparkles:

 #### CHEERS!
 [:beer:,:beer:].reduce( (:cocktail:,:bear:)  => :cocktail: + :bear: ) === :beers: